AllenDang/cimgui-go/README.md

 To update to the latest version of dependencies, run `make update`.
 After doing this, commit changes and navigate to GitHub.
-In Actions tab, manually trigger workflows for each platform.
+In Actions tab, manually trigger `Compile cimgui` workflows.

 ## How does it work?